dipankar77/laravel-auth-breeze-react/README.md

 # 🔐 Laravel + Breeze + React Authentication Demo

-This repository showcases a modern authentication setup using Laravel Breeze with React, Inertia.js, and Tailwind CSS — ideal for full-stack Laravel development.
+This repository showcases a modern authentication setup using Laravel Breeze with React, Inertia.js, and Tailwind CSS.

 ## 🚀 Tech Stack